HOW TO SEE ICELAND IN 5 DAYS (WINTER OR SUMMER SEASON)

 Costs of Visiting Iceland

-- You can pay everywhere with your credit card, even if you just want to use a toilet to pee.
-However, if you camp, you need cash because you might need coins for using the shower (though not necessarily) or pay cash.
+TIP: You can pay everywhere with your credit card, even if you just want to use a toilet to pee.
+However, it might still be a good idea to have some cash on you – just in case.

 Language in Iceland